(All fields required)

 Clark, E., Burkett KW, Stanko-Lopp D. Let Evidence Guide Every New Decision (LEGEND): An evidence evaluation system for point-of-care clinicians and guideline development teams.
 Journal of Evaluation in Clinical Practice.
 2009;16(6):1054-1060.

-Erin L. Clancy, MSN, PharmD Pediatric Nurse Practitioner, Division of Developmental and Behavioral Pediatrics
+Erin L. Clancy, MSN, APRN, PNP, PharmD Pediatric Nurse Practitioner, Division of Developmental and Behavioral Pediatrics

-Erin Clancy, MSN, PharmD, recently completed the Leadership and Education in Neurodevelopmental Disabilities (LEND) program through Cincinnati Children's and the University of Cincinnati.
+Erin Clancy is a graduate of the Leadership and Education in Neurodevelopmental Disabilities (LEND) program through Cincinnati Children's and the University of Cincinnati.
 This nine-month training program focuses on developing health professionals with advanced clinical training who are family-centered, culturally competent and skilled in interdisciplinary teamwork, with the goal of improving the health and well-being of children with developmental disabilities.

 MSN: University of Cincinnati College of Nursing, Cincinnati, OH, 2012.